spack/spack-tutorial/tutorial_packaging.rst

 ---------------

 What if we want to expose the software's optional features in the package?
-You can do this by adding build-time options using package *variants*.
+We can do this by adding build-time options using package *variants*.

 Recall from configure's help output for ``mpileaks`` that the software has several optional features and packages that we could support in Spack.